 The CRAA recognized the potential for increased noise impacts as a result of implementing the Sponsor's Proposed Project.
 As such, the CRAA prepared an update to the Airport's Part 150 Noise Compatibility Study, in accordance with 14 CFR Part 150.
-The Part 150 Study included an analysis of the potential noise and land use impacts resulting from the proposed relocation of Runway 10R/28L.
+The 2007 Part 150 Study included an analysis of the potential noise and land use impacts resulting from the proposed relocation of Runway 10R/28L.
 Recommendations were developed for the implementation of noise abatement and land use mitigation measures to help reduce the noise impacts around the Airport.
 The noise abatement recommendations focused on runway use programs and modifications to flight tracks, while the land use mitigation recommendations offered sound insulation and encouraged compatible land use planning in the communities near the Airport.

-The recommendations of the Part 150 Study have been incorporated into this EIS.
+The recommendations of the 2007 Part 150 Study have been incorporated into this EIS.
 The noise abatement recommendations included in the Noise Compatibility Program are environmentally assessed in Chapter Five, Environmental Consequences as an air traffic scenario.
 The land use mitigation recommendations included in the Noise Compatibility Program have been incorporated into this EIS as mitigation commitments made by the CRAA to help offset the environmental impacts of the Sponsor's Proposed Project.
-All of the recommendations of the Part 150 Study can be found in the Final Part 150 Noise Compatibility Study Update, published by the CRAA in November 2007 and expected to receive a Record of Approval from the FAA in June 2008.
+All of the recommendations of the study can be found in the 2007 Part 150 Study.
+The CRAA published the Final Part 150 Study in November 2007 and the FAA issued a Record of Approval in May 2008.